kshedden/stats206/slides/information.md

 ================

 Some statistics, such as quantiles, have standard errors that are quite difficult to obtain.
-This is one of the reasons that quantiles are used less extensively in some parts of statistics compared to moments.

-Sometimes, a complex statistic has a surprisingly simple standard error (at least in approximate form).
-The sample correlation coefficient has standard error that is roughly equal to $1/n^{1/2}$ (there are better approximations than this one, but they are more complicated).
+The sample correlation coefficient has standard error that is roughly equal to $1/n^{1/2}$.

 Many statistics, even those that do not have an easily-obtained standard error, continue to exhibit the same "root n" scaling